While Livescribe didn’t design the Livescribe Sky for journalists, there are times when it feels that way.

 You still use pens?

 And, here’s the big point, laptops, smartphones or traditional voice recorders create a barrier between the journalist and the interviewee.
 They switch into formal communications mode.
-A pen and pad rarely triggers the same reaction.
+A pen and pad rarely trigger the same reaction.
 I’m not out to trick people, but I find they relax and talk like humans when I use a pen in an interview.

 Where Livescribe scores

 Livescribe’s pen and paper approach has another advantage.
 My shorthand was always atrocious – work pressure meant I never finished the training course as a junior journalist.
-At first I made the mistake of taking shorthand notes with the pen.
+At first, I made the mistake of taking shorthand notes with the pen.
 Now I don’t bother.

 Once you get used to the technology, you realise you no longer have to capture every spoken word with ink.
 Instead, you can just write brief notes, markers if you like, indicating which bits of audio are worth winding back to.
 This simplifies the task enormously, so I can concentrate on what’s being said, think up fresh questions and so on.